Generalization Bounds for Markov Algorithms through Entropy Flow Computations: Technical Background

-\paragraph{PAC-Bayesian bounds.} Analyzing the generalization error of stochastic optimization algorithms leads to the consideration of randomized predictors, which have been classically studied by PAC-Bayesian theory (see \citep{alquier2024user} for an introduction).
-More precisely, given $S\in\zcal^n$, we define the posterior $\rho_S \in \probameasures$ to be the distribution\footnote{More precisely, $(\rho_S)_{S\in\zcal^n}$ is a Markov kernel on $\zcal^n \times \Rd$.} of the random output of the algorithm (\eg, SGD).
-Given a prior (\ie, data-independent) distribution $\pi \in \probameasures$, a wide variety of PAC-Bayesian bounds have related the generalization error to the KL divergence $\klb{\rho_S}{\pi}$ \citep{mcallester_pac-bayesian_1999,mcallester_pac-bayesian_2003,maurer_note_2004,catoni_pac-bayesian_2007,germain_pac-bayesian_2009,seeger_pac-bayesian_2002} (to name a few).
+Analyzing the generalization error of stochastic optimization algorithms leads to the consideration of randomized predictors, which have been classically studied by PAC-Bayesian theory (see \citep{alquier2024user} for an introduction).
+More precisely, for $S\in\zcal^n$, we define the posterior $\rho_S \in \probameasures$ to be the distribution\footnote{More precisely, $(\rho_S)_{S\in\zcal^n}$ is a Markov kernel on $\zcal^n \times \Rd$.} of the random output of the algorithm given $S$.
+Given a data-independent prior distribution $\pi \in \probameasures$, a wide variety of PAC-Bayesian bounds have related the generalization error to the KL divergence $\klb{\rho_S}{\pi}$ \citep{mcallester_pac-bayesian_1999,mcallester_pac-bayesian_2003,maurer_note_2004,catoni_pac-bayesian_2007,germain_pac-bayesian_2009,seeger_pac-bayesian_2002} (to name a few).